-Last week, we looked at some of the basic functions of polytheistic practice, centered on the concept of do ut des, striking a bargain with the god.
+Last week as part II of our four part look at ancient polytheistic religious practice (I, II, IV), we looked at some of the basic functions of polytheistic practice, centered on the concept of do ut des, striking a bargain with the god.
 This week, we’re going to turn to another key set of rituals: divination.
 We’re mostly going to look into indirect forms of divining the will of the gods, rather than situations where a god speaks directly (as with an oracular pronouncement); indirect communications, transmitted through natural phenomenon are more common anyway.
 To be honest, things like oracles or the Sibylline Books are a complex enough topic to warrant their own treatment another day.
 But we’re also going to use this as an opportunity to talk about how rituals – including divination rituals – can move from one religious system to another.

 Divination is often casually defined in English as ‘seeing into the future,’ but the root of the word gives a sense of its true meaning: divinare shares the same root as the word ‘divine’ (divinus, meaning ‘something of, pertaining or belonging to a god’); divination is more rightly the act of channeling the divine.
 If that gives a glimpse of the future, it is because the gods are thought to see that future more clearly.

 But that distinction is crucial, because what you are actually doing in a ritual involving divination is not asking questions about the future, but asking questions of the gods.
 Divination is not an exercise in seeing, but in hearing – that is, it is a communication, a conversation, with the divine.
 To unpack that, we need to start thinking a bit more about how exactly the gods relate to human communities in these polytheistic religions.

 Gods in My Community?
 It’s More Likely Than You Think!